FRBNY-DSGE/DSGE.jl/README.md

  `save/input_data/params_start.h5` If the starting parameter vector is known to be optimized, the file should be called `params_mode.h5`

-- *Sample from Posterior*: Posterior sampling begins from the computed mode, (or the provided mode if `optimize=false`), first computing the Hessian matrix to scale the proposal distribution in the Metropolis Hastings algorithm.
-Default settings for the number of sampling blocks and the size of those blocks can be altered as described in "Extending or Editing a Model".
+- *Compute Hessian matrix*: first computing the Hessian matrix to scale the proposal distribution in the Metropolis Hastings algorithm.
+Default

+- *Sample from Posterior*: Posterior sampling is performed using the Metropolis-Hastings algorithm.
+A proposal distribution is constructed centered at the posterior mode and with proposal covariance scaled by the inverse of the Hessian matrix.
+Settings for the number of sampling blocks and the size of those blocks can be altered as described in "Extending or Editing a Model".

 **Remark**: In addition to saving each `mh_thin`-th draw of the parameter vector, the estimation program also saves the resulting posterior value and